III:00:03 Student Disciplinary Rules

 13. Any alternate sanction deemed necessary and appropriate to address the misconduct at issue;

-14. Interim Suspension.
+14. Interim Involuntary Withdrawal or Suspension.
 As a general rule, the status of a student or student organization accused of violation of these policies should not be altered until a final determination has been made in regard to the charges.
-However, interim suspension, pending the completion of disciplinary procedures, may be imposed upon a finding by the appropriate institutional official that the continued presence of the accused on campus constitutes an immediate threat to the physical safety and well-being of the accused, any other member of the institution its guests, property, or substantial disruption of classroom or other campus activities.
-In any case of interim suspension, the student, or student organization, shall be given an opportunity at the time of the decision, or as soon thereafter as reasonably possible, to contest the interim suspension.
+However, interim involuntary withdrawal or suspension, pending the completion of disciplinary procedures, may be imposed upon a finding by the appropriate Institutional official that the conduct or attempted conduct of the student poses a direct threat to the safety of any other member of the Institution, its guests, property, or if the student’s behavior is materially and substantially disruptive of the institution’s learning environment or other campus activities.
+In any case of interim involuntary withdrawal or suspension, the student, or student organization, shall be given an opportunity at the time of the decision, or as soon thereafter as reasonably possible, to contest the interim involuntary withdrawal or suspension.
 During an interim suspension, the student shall be denied access to residence halls, campus (including classes), and/or all other University activities or privileges for which the student might otherwise be eligible, as the Dean of Student Life or a designee may determine to be appropriate.
-A preliminary hearing will be held by a designee of the Dean of Student Life in consultation with appropriate University officials and the Vice President for Student Affairs, within four (4) working days of the interim suspension to determine if the interim suspension should continue until a formal hearing of the charges by a University adjudicating body can be held.
-During this preliminary hearing, the student will be given notice of the allegations supporting the imposition of interim suspension against him/her and a summary of the evidence that supports the allegations.
+A preliminary hearing will be held by a designee of the Dean of Student Life in consultation with appropriate University officials and the Vice President for Student Affairs, within four (4) working days of the interim involuntary withdrawal or suspension to determine if the interim involuntary withdrawal or suspension should continue until a formal hearing of the charges by a University adjudicating body can be held.
+During this preliminary hearing, the student will be given notice of the allegations supporting the imposition of interim involuntary withdrawal or suspension against him/her and a summary of the evidence that supports the allegations.
 The student will be afforded an opportunity to respond to the allegations.
-If the interim suspension is upheld, the formal hearing concerning suspension or expulsion shall be held as soon as practical.
+If the interim involuntary withdrawal or suspension is upheld, the formal hearing concerning withdrawal, suspension or expulsion shall be held as soon as practical.
 The student also has the option of having the case adjudicated by a Student Life Dean;

 16. Involuntary Reassignment.
-A student may be involuntarily moved to another housing assignment if warranted by his/her behavior;
+A student may be involuntarily moved to another housing assignment if warranted by his behavior;

 17. Housing Suspension and Forfeiture.
 A resident suspended from housing may not reside, visit, or make any use whatsoever of a housing facility or participate in any housing activity during the period for which the sanction is in effect.
 A suspended resident shall be required to forfeit housing fees (including any unused portion thereof and the Housing Deposit).
 A suspended resident must vacate the housing unit.
 Housing suspension shall remain a part of the student resident’s disciplinary record.